 At this hotel, we not only enjoyed a spacious hotel room with our own private sauna, but also the amazing walks around the hotel.
 We spent some time hiking around the nearby forest trails and trying to photograph dreamy snowscapes, partly for this article and partly for a cheeky ‘Look where we are’ Facebook brag.

 It really is great to stay high above the town and enjoy peaceful views as well as feasting on delicious cuisine in their stunning panoramic restaurant.
 It’s definitely worthwhile escaping the town and surrounding yourself with nature for a few days, the sunsets are totally worth it.
+It’s one of the best sunset places in Finland, you won’t be disappointed.

 Things do in Lapland